Zombicide: Gameplay

 Each player in the game represents one or more survivors in a zombie apocalypse.
 Their goal is to complete the scenario objects dictated by their particular mission before being overrun by zombies.
 The game board represents a zombie-infested town, with large square tiles, laid according to the mission selected.

 Before the beginning of the game, a mission is chosen.
-The playing area is built with board tiles and features (icons representing cars, doors and objectives) according to the selected mission.
+The playing area is built with board tiles and features (icons representing buildings, doors and objectives) according to the selected mission.
 Each players chooses one or more survivors to play and everyone places their survivors on the starting area of the board.

 A deck of zombie cards, which will be used to spawn zombies, is placed on the side of the board.
 The game starts after the group decides who will be the first player.

 In the game, time flows in “turns”, and each turn is composed of three “phases”.

 In the first phase, the survivors perform their actions.
 They can move, attack and interact with inventory items.
 During their phase, players can trade items, move, kill zombies or perform other tasks to help their objective.
 They can also discuss strategies to triumph over the zombies.
 Also each survivor starts the game with a different zombie-fighting special ability.
 These special abilities grow as the survivor gains experience from defeating zombies and completing objectives during the game.
 After the first survivor completes their actions, the turn passes to the next survivor.

 After each survivor has completed a turn of actions, the second phase begins.
 This "zombies phase" is completed by moving and attacking survivors with all the zombies on the board.
 These moves and attacks are programmed by the game mechanics, and are therefore completely predictable.

 Finally comes the end phase, when tokens are managed, a new first players is determined, and another turn begins.

 Throughout the game, survivors may collect better items and gain experience to help them kill more zombies and accomplish their mission.

 If the players are able to complete all objectives, they are winners and may proceed to the following scenario.
 If, on the other hand, the zombies kill all survivors, the game is lost.